 As in table 1, most of participant stated that remedial students have attendance and learning problems.
-Puan Basharina remarked that the LINUS students doesn't like go to school because their friends didn't like them.
+Puan Basharina remarked that the LINUS students don't like go to school because their friends didn't like them.
 This opinion is agreed by Puan Suryani.
 Learning problems is the main problem as mentioned by Puan Jamiah and Encik Samsul.
 Students cannot overcome their learning problems and all of them must attend special class for students who are facing learning problems.
 Puan Jamiah mentioned that in class, she has to repeat her teaching over and over again to make sure students understand the topic or can construct sentences that they have learnt.
-Encik Samsul said that one of remedial students did not focus on the learning process and sometimes they disturb their friends.
-When the teacher asks questions, they didn't respond at all and kept silent.
+Encik Samsul said that one of remedial students did not focus on the learning provided at all and kept silent.
 Puan Fadzlina and Puan Jamiah also agreed to this.
 Puan Salwani provided information related to the development of psychology and cognitive development.
-These hardcore students have low maturity levels as compared to other peers.
-They also have weak self-management due to their low maturity levels.
+These hardcore students have low maturity levels.